-Baccalaureate Student Awards
+Baccalaureate Student Awards.
 The following are awarded to nominated baccalaureate degree candidates at either the SON diploma ceremony or Fall Convocation:

-- □ The Margery Fancher Daly Memorial Prize is awarded to an outstanding student of the UR SON who best exemplifies the life and character of Mrs. Daly, including compassion and competence in professional nursing practice, academic achievement, and commitment to a career in nursing. - □ Dorothea Lynde Dix Prize is awarded to a student who has high scholarship and outstanding skills in the basic course in Psychiatric Nursing. - □ The Registered Nurse Award is presented to a graduating registered nurse student who has integrated the philosophy of baccalaureate nursing education, achieved high academic standing, demonstrated outstanding ability to practice professional nursing, and shown evidence of strong leadership potential. - □ Mabel Sine Wadsworth Award is presented to a Baccalaureate student who has excelled in the women's health care area. - □ Clare Dennison Prize is awarded to an Accelerated Program for Non-Nurses student who has shown the most outstanding proficiency in general nursing care during the Accelerated Program for Non-Nurses and who has demonstrated promise of continuing excellence.
-This award is given at Fall Convocation and Commencement. - □ The Class of 1959 Nursing Award is awarded annually to an existing APNN student at the SON Reunion Luncheon to honor the deceased classmates of the class of 1959 by supporting promising nursing students.
+- The Margery Fancher Daly Memorial Prize is awarded to an outstanding student of the UR SON who best exemplifies the life and character of Mrs. Daly, including compassion and competence in professional nursing practice, academic achievement, and commitment to a career in nursing. - Dorothea Lynde Dix Prize is awarded to a student who has high scholarship and outstanding skills in the basic course in Psychiatric Nursing. - The Nursing Association Award is presented to an Accelerated Program for Non-Nurses student who has organized and participated in student activities, publications, and/or committees "beyond the call of duty."
+This student is selected by the members of the Accelerated Program for NonNurses in recognition of significant contributions often made "behind the scenes." - The Registered Nurse Award is presented to a graduating registered nurse student who has integrated the philosophy of baccalaureate nursing education, achieved high academic standing, demonstrated outstanding ability to practice professional nursing, and shown evidence of strong leadership potential. - Mabel Sine Wadsworth Award is presented to a Baccalaureate student who has excelled in the women's health care area. - Clare Dennison Prize is awarded to an Accelerated Program for Non-Nurses student who has shown the most outstanding proficiency in general nursing care during the Accelerated Program for Non-Nurses and who has demonstrated promise of continuing excellence.
+This award is given at Fall Convocation and Commencement. - The Class of 1959 Nursing Award is awarded annually to an existing APNN student at the SON Reunion Luncheon to honor the deceased classmates of the class of 1959 by supporting promising nursing students.
 This is a prize and scholarship that is awarded to the same recipient.

-Master's Student Awards
+Master's Student Awards.
 The following are awarded to nominated Master's degree candidates at the SON Commencement ceremony or at Fall Convocation:

-- □ The Louise Wilson Haller Memorial Prize is presented to the nurse completing the graduate program in nursing who exemplifies to the highest degree the spirit of nursing as shown by excellence in patient care and devotion to the best traditions of the profession. - □ The Sarah and Ernest Taylor Memorial Nursing Award was established by Mr. and Mrs. Thomas J. Willis in memory of the parents of Mrs. Dorothy Taylor Willis.
+- The Louise Wilson Haller Memorial Prize is presented to the nurse completing the graduate program in nursing who exemplifies to the highest degree the spirit of nursing as shown by excellence in patient care and devotion to the best traditions of the profession. - The Sarah and Ernest Taylor Memorial Nursing Award was established by Mr. and Mrs. Thomas J. Willis in memory of the parents of Mrs. Dorothy Taylor Willis.
 Mrs. Willis served as a staff nurse in the Nursing Service of Strong Memorial Hospital, and as a faculty member of the UR SON.
 This award is granted to a student completing graduate study in the Adult-Gerontology Acute Care, Adult-Gerontology Primary care, or Family Nurse Practitioner Program in the SON as a source of encouragement to continue in a nursing career in an expanded role.
-It is presented to a student who has shown clinical and theoretical excellence, compassion in patient care, and a commitment to the nursing profession. - □ The Elizabeth Clinger Young Award was established by the friends of Mrs. Young, a nurse, in memory of her and to honor her personal qualities of great compassion, courage, and concern for others that she maintained throughout a long illness.
+It is presented to a student who has shown clinical and theoretical excellence, compassion in patient care, and a commitment to the nursing profession. - The Elizabeth Clinger Young Award was established by the friends of Mrs. Young, a nurse, in memory of her and to honor her personal qualities of great compassion, courage, and concern for others that she maintained throughout a long illness.
 The award is granted to the student completing graduate study in the Adult/Geriatric Nurse Practitioner Program who exemplifies those qualities of Mrs. Young that not only endeared her to others but also provided them with a model to follow.